 This is a “Magic Offline Imaging Jumpdrive” I put together that can be used for OEM imaging or offline imaging where you still need to join PC’s to the domain but don’t have access to the network when the computer is being imaged.
-The idea is this “Magic Jumpdrive” would allow a trusted party to image your equipment without needing access to your network, making the imaging process more secure, quicker and broadening where and when a machine could be imaged (outside maintenance windows at a site, for example).
+The idea is this “Magic Jumpdrive” would allow a trusted party to image your equipment without needing access to your network, broadening where and when a machine could be imaged.

 Create the Magic Offline Imaging Jumpdrive SCCM Package

-First, download my Magic Offline Imaging Jumpdrive and unzip the contents
+First, download the Magic Offline Imaging Jumpdrive and unzip the contents

 Create a new source location for content in your SCCM data directory, and all of the files found within the OFFLINE_PACKAGE_CONTENTS folder from the file you just downloaded: